 After examining its role as a corporate philanthropist in a world forever changed by COVID-19, the Foundation recently released its new strategic plan to focus on local partnerships that expand access to behavioral health within whole person health models by investing in the paid and unpaid health care workforce, fostering resilient children and families and promoting healthy and connected aging for older adults.
 The new vision builds upon the Foundation’s work in palliative care and is aligned with the cause of Cambia Health Solutions.

-Peggy joined the company in 1997 as an associate general counsel and has held several posts, including chief of staff to the CEO, vice president of Legal Services, and director of Litigation & Risk Management prior to being promoted to her current position.
-Previously, Peggy worked as an attorney at Garvey Schubert & Barer, and served as a judicial extern to the Ninth Circuit Court of Appeals.
+In 1997, Peggy joined the company as an associate general counsel and has held several posts including chief of staff to the prior CEO, vice president of legal services, director of litigation & enterprise risk management, as well as leadership roles in ethics, compliance and palliative care solutions.
+Previously, Peggy worked as an attorney at Garvey Schubert & Barer.

-She received her bachelor’s degree in philosophy and anthropology from Lawrence University and her law degree from Northwestern School of Law of Lewis and Clark College.
-She has also completed the Stanford Executive Program, and is a member of the Stanford Graduate School of Business Alumni Association.
+Peggy serves on the national board of Friends of the Children and the regional board of the American Heart Association for the Western States Region.
+She is the vice chair of the Grantmakers in Aging board and co-chair of the Roundtable on Quality of Care for People with Serious Illness, which is part of the National Academy of Sciences, Engineering and Medicine.
+Peggy received her bachelor’s degree from Lawrence University and her law degree from Northwestern School of Law of Lewis and Clark College.
+She has also completed the Stanford Executive Program and is a member of the Stanford Graduate School of Business Alumni Association.